Francesco-Zeno-Costanzo/PDE/README.md

 ## Laplace equation ##

-From electrostatics to gravity we frequently see this equation:(would be the poisson equation, the laplace equation is the associated homogeneous)
+From electrostatics to gravity we frequently see this equation (would be the poisson equation, the laplace equation is the associated homogeneous):

 <img src="https://latex.codecogs.com/svg.image?\nabla^2&space;\phi&space;=&space;f" title="https://latex.codecogs.com/svg.image?\nabla^2 \phi = f" />